QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## Other services {#services}

 You can pay for services by user identifier.
-This request applies for QIWI providers with one user identifier and without account number online check.
+This request applies for QIWI providers with one user identifier and without requirement of account number online check.

 <h3 class="request method">Request → POST</h3>